Claudia-Elena/Social-Media-Application/README.md

 # Project Details
 -------------------

+- Developed using Java as Programming Language and Android Studio as IDE.

 - Using Firebase Cloud to hosting services.

+Delivery 1:

 - Have 3 activities: Register activity , Login activity and Main Dashboard activity.
-- Developed using Java as Programming Language and Android Studio as IDE.

 # About LittleDuck team
 ---------------------------